LazzaAU/Android-for-Python-Users/Newbie_snippets.md

     on_release: root.yes_no_responce()
 ```

-# size-hint-explanation
-## Explanation from stackexchange about Size hint that i found helpful
+# Explanation from stackexchange about Size hint that i found helpful

 In kivy most of widgets have an argument called size_hint which as the name suggests sets size of widget according
 to screen size.
 It takes value from 0 to 1.
 A value of 0.5 basically means half of screen.